owasp-dep-scan/dep-scan/README.md

 ### Trivy, grype etc

 These mature projects are considered the benchmark for container, filesystem and registry scanning. dep-scan is yet to be benchmarked against these projects for results and performance. dep-scan even uses Trivy for container SBoM generation via cdxgen-binary-plugins, although this would change in the future.
 I aspire to make dep-scan outperform these projects with simplicity and **actionable results**.
 The CVE insights offered by dep-scan could be used for prioritization to reduce the number of package updates and container rebuilds.

+## Discord support

+The developers could be reached via the [discord](https://discord.gg/DCNxzaeUpd) channel.